Is My Idea Patented Already: Everything You Need to Know

 Don't give up at the finding of a patent, often times patents are never realized and inventors are all too happy to look at creative approaches to get their product in the mainstream and make money on it even if they cannot bring it to market themselves.

 If you need help getting your idea patented, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.